Skip to main content

 Don’t Overload Your Message

-Using too much text slang in one message can make it hard to read.
+Using too much text slang in a single message can make it hard to read.
 You have to keep it simple and aim for one or two relevant abbreviations per text.
-If your message starts to feel like code, it’s time to simplify.

 Personalize Without Losing Clarity